 Leaving Certificate Vocational Programme

-Ireland's Leaving Certificate Vocational Programme (LCVP) is a Leaving Certificate with a strong vocational focus and is distinct from the established Leaving Certificate.
+The Leaving Certificate Vocational Programme (LCVP) is a Leaving Certificate with a strong vocational focus and is distinct from the established Leaving Certificate.

 The link modules

-The link modules are activity-based.
-They usually take a total of 2 to 3 class periods per week, compared with a Leaving Certificate subject, which generally takes 4 to 5 class periods in a week.
+The 2 modules usually take a total of 2 to 3 class periods per week, compared with a Leaving Certificate subject, which generally takes 4 to 5 class periods in a week.

 Assessment and examinations